KaminariOS/LoRe/lore.md

     <!-- We need a foundational proof of the type system: check [RefineRust](https://plv.mpi-sws.org/refinedrust)(Try #25860 with refinedRust, unfortunately it does not work)  -->
     - [TRust](https://www.usenix.org/system/files/usenixsecurity23-bang.pdf) uses SFI(with source code) or Intel MPK(without source code, usually FFI) to isolate unsafe Rust code from safe Rust(12% overhead, high).
 Threat model: safe Rust code is trusted but unsafe code(as a dependency) is not.

-- Rust for Isolation
+- Rust(ownership) for Isolation
     <!-- - Preserve type info in the assembly?
 Not workable.
 The problem remains the same: the implementation of the type system may be buggy.  -->
     - The soundness of the Rust type system has been formulated by RustBelt(followup: RefinedRust)
-    - The unique ownership system of Rust can be used to establish protection domains(see [RedLeaf](https://www.usenix.org/system/files/osdi20-narayanan_vikram.pdf)) at almost zero cost
+    - The unique ownership system of safe Rust can be used to establish protection domains(see [RedLeaf](https://www.usenix.org/system/files/osdi20-narayanan_vikram.pdf)) at almost zero cost
     - Rust for isolation: TCB too huge: Rustc and LLVM.
 However, the benefit is
         - (almost)zero-cost isolation ,
         - hardware-independent,